chrplr/PCBS/how-to-solve-problems.md

 <!-- markdown-toc end -->

-# How to think like a programmer : lessons in problem solving
+# How to think like a programmer: lessons in problem solving

 So, what should you do when you encounter a new problem?